-Recent changes to the National Building Code (NBCC), and a trend towards more diversified housing options, have meant that many Canadian jurisdictions are acting quickly to capture the environmental, economic and social benefits of higher wood buildings.
-The NBCC now allows for the height restriction of light wood frame construction to be increased to 6 stories.
+Recent changes to the National Building Code of Canada (NBC), and a trend towards more diversified housing options, have meant that many Canadian jurisdictions are acting quickly to capture the environmental, economic and social benefits of higher wood buildings.
+The 2015 NBC now permits wood frame construction to be 6 storeys high.
 Today, already 75% of Canadians live in jurisdictions that allow 6 storey wood frame construction.